 - Deicing salt or sand

-- Weapon to protect from predators and hunt
+- Survival guns to protect from predators and hunt

 And more!
 Don’t overwhelm yourself with too many items, but consider taking those that will save your life in the extreme cold-weather environment.

 1. STOP and Think

 Once you got lost to survive in cold weather situation, you should remain calm and be practical, plan out, and make no bad decisions.
 Use the Boy Scouts mnemonic device of “STOP,” which stands for “Stop, Think, Observe, and Plan.”
 Try to move to accelerate your blood and avoid hypothermia.